-1.3 Introduction
+Introduction 2.3

-In its Decision and Order dated November 12, 2010 in EB-2010-0215 and EB-2010-0216, the OEB ordered that, to meet its mandatory CDM targets, "Each licensed electricity distributor must, as a condition of its licence, deliver Board-approved CDM programs, IESO-contracted province-wide CDM programs, or a combination of the two".
+In its Decision and Order dated November 12, 2010 in EB-2010-0215 and EB-2010-0216, the OEB ordered that, to meet its mandatory CDM targets, "Each licensed electricity distributor must, as a condition of its license, deliver Board-approved

+CDM programs, IESO-contracted province-wide CDM programs, or a combination of the two".

-At this time, the implementation of TOU pricing is the only Board-approved CDM program that is being offered in CNPI.
+The implementation of TOU pricing is the only Board-approved CDM program delivered by Guelph Hydro.

-1.4 TOU Pricing
+2.4 TOU Pricing

-1.4.1 Background
+2.4.1 Background

-In its April 26, 2012 CDM Guidelines, the OEB recognizes that a portion of the aggregate electricity demand target was intended to be attributable to savings achieved through the implementation of TOU pricing.
-The OEB establishes TOU prices and has made the implementation of this pricing mechanism mandatory for distributors.
+In its April 26, 2012 CDM Guidelines, the OEB recognized that a portion of the aggregate electricity demand target was intended to be attributable to savings achieved through the implementation of TOU pricing.
+The OEB established TOU prices and has made the implementation of this pricing mechanism mandatory for distributors.
 On this basis, the OEB has determined that distributors will not have to file a Board-approved CDM program application regarding TOU pricing.
 The OEB has deemed the implementation of TOU pricing to be a Board-approved CDM program for the purposes of achieving the CDM targets.
 The costs associated with the implementation of TOU pricing are recoverable through distribution rates, and not through the Global Adjustment Mechanism ("GAM").

 In accordance with the Ministry directive dated March 31, 2010 by the Minister of Energy and Infrastructure, the OEB is of the view that any evaluation of savings from TOU pricing should be conducted by the IESO for the Province, and then allocated to distributors.
-CNPI will report these results upon receipt from the IESO.
+Guelph Hydro will report these results following receipt from the IESO.

-In 2013, IESO had retained the Brattle Group as the evaluation contractor and has been working with an expert panel convened to provide advice on methodology, data collection, models, savings allocation, etc. The initial evaluations were conducted in 2013 with five LDCs - Hydro One Networks Inc., Toronto Hydro-Electric System Limited, Hydro Ottawa Limited, Thunder Bay Hydro Electricity Distribution Inc. and Newmarket-Tay Power Distribution Ltd. Preliminary results from these five LDCs were issued to the five LDCs involved in the study in August 2013 and are now publically available on the IESO website.
+In 2013, IESO retained the Brattle Group as the evaluation contractor, and has been working with an expert panel convened to provide advice on methodology, data collection, models, savings allocation, etc. The initial evaluations were conducted in 2013 with five LDCs - Hydro One Networks Inc., Toronto Hydro-Electric System Limited, Hydro Ottawa Limited, Thunder Bay Hydro Electricity Distribution Inc. and Newmarket-Tay Power Distribution Ltd. Preliminary results from these five LDCs were issued to the five LDCs involved in the study in August 2013 and are now publically available on the IESO website.

 Preliminary results demonstrated load shifting behaviours from the residential customer class.

-Three additional LDCs were added to the study in 2014 - Cambridge-North Dumphries, PowerStream and Sudbury.
-Preliminary results from this study are planned to be issued to the eight LDCs in September 2014.
-The IESO advised that the TOU study will be completed in the summer of 2015 and final verified savings will be available for LDCs to include in the 2014 Annual Report.
+Three additional LDCs were added to the study in 2014 - Cambridge & North Dumfries Hydro Inc., PowerStream Inc. and Sudbury Hydro Inc. The IESO indicated that the TOU study would be completed in the summer of 2015 and final verified savings will be available for LDCs to include in the 2014 Annual Report.